MarcusWentz/chainlink_functions_foundry_template/README.md

 ## Sending a request

-:warning: For this example, let the Javascript argument values be:
+For this example, let the Javascript argument values be:
 ```javascript
 arg[0]=1
 ```